Fantasmas asustados

-Fantasmas asustados is a 1951 Argentine comedy film directed by Carlos Rinaldi, featuring the Los Cinco Grandes del Buen Humor (Five Greats of Good Humor) group of comic actors.
+Fantasmas asustados is a 1951 Argentine comedy film of the classical era of Argentine cinema, directed by Carlos Rinaldi and featuring the Los Cinco Grandes del Buen Humor (Five Greats of Good Humor) group of comic actors.
 It stars Rafael Carret, Jorge Luz, Zelmar Gueñol, Guillermo Rico and Juan Carlos Cambón.
 It is noted for its early use (for Argentina) of female impersonation as a comic device.
 The film portrays Mexicans as comic characters.
 Jorge Negrete in particular is satirised.